LauriHe/SSSF-Project-Frontend/README.md

 6. Run `npm start` in the backend directory
 7. Run `npm run dev` in the frontend directory
 8. `ctrl + click` the link or go to `http://localhost:5173/` to test the application

+## Feedback ✏️
+Please give some feedback about the application and readme.md: https://forms.gle/t8GyefsvF5GpqkmE9